ibm-cloud-docs/dns-svcs/cr-update-fwd-rules.md

 You can edit custom resolver forwarding rules from the custom resolver details page.

 To edit a forwarding rule:
 1. Click the overflow menu next to the rule you want to edit.
 1. In the panel that appears, change the match conditions, forwarding IP addresses, or description.
 1. Click **Save** to commit your changes, or click **Cancel** to discard them.

     You cannot edit the rule type.
 If you require a different rule type, create a new rule.
-  {:tip}
+    {: tip}

 ## Updating custom resolver forwarding rules using the CLI
 {: #cli-cr-fwd-rules-update}